johnwmillr/LyricsGenius/README.md

   I'd love to have more examples to list here!
 Let me know if you've made use of this wrapper for one of your own projects, and I'll list it here.

 ## Contributing
 Please contribute!
-I enjoy having collaborators on this project.
-If you want to fix a bug, suggest improvements, or add new features, just [open an issue](https://github.com/johnwmillr/LyricsGenius/issues) or send me a pull request.
+If you want to fix a bug, suggest improvements, or add new features to the project, just [open an issue](https://github.com/johnwmillr/LyricsGenius/issues) or send me a pull request.